-The selling stockholders and any broker-dealers or agents participating in the distribution of the shares may be deemed to be "underwriters" within the meaning of the Securities Act, and any profit on the sale of the shares by the selling stockholders and any commissions received by a broker-dealer or agents, acting in this capacity, may be deemed to be underwriting commissions under the Securities Act.
-The selling stockholders may agree to indemnify any agent or broker-dealer that participates in transactions involving sales of the shares against certain liabilities, including liabilities arising under the Securities Act.
+The selling stockholders and any broker-dealers or agents participating in the distribution of the shares may be deemed to be "underwriters" within the meaning of Section 2(11) of the Securities Act of 1933, and any profit on the sale of the shares by the selling stockholders and any commissions received by a broker-dealer or agents, acting in such capacity, may be deemed to be underwriting discounts or commissions under the Securities Act of 1933.
+The selling stockholders may agree to indemnify any agent or broker-dealer that participates in transactions involving sales of the shares against certain liabilities, including liabilities arising under the Securities Act of 1933.